 If you have a great business idea and are in the process of setting up a company, don’t make the mistake of thinking that your accounting can wait until the end of your first year, as this can be the onset of a very expensive accountancy nightmare.
 While you won’t have any receivable income until you actually start trading, you will have significant start-up costs and these need to be recorded from day one, and by consulting an accountant at the start, he or she can set up an efficient system for you, which makes their job a lot easier and saves you money as well.

 The Complex World of Business Tax

 If you want to stay on the right side of the tax man, you need to enlist the help of a business tax accountant, and once you are aware of your tax liabilities, you can keep funds in a separate account, ensuring that when your tax returns are submitted, you will have the necessary funds.
-There are many tax concessions and it is only with expert advice that you can be sure to take advantage of everything you are entitled to.
+There are many tax concessions and it is only with expert advice or use of online tax calculators that you can be sure to take advantage of everything you are entitled to.

 This is an area that every company should be concerned with, and by forging an alliance with an established business tax accountant, you can sure that your business will always be in compliance with the tax guidelines.
 A good business accountant will always try to minimise their clients’ tax bills and they are aware of the complex system that does offer tax concessions and can therefore keep your taxation down to an acceptable level.

 One of the main roles of a business tax accountant is consultation, and by informing their clients regarding favourable ways to set up the business, they are saving them money in the long term.
 Making mistakes when setting up a business can have very costly consequences further down the track and with the advice of an expert, you can move ahead with confidence.

 Keeping Things in Order